sapphonie/StAC-tf2/README.md

 # STEPH'S ANTICHEAT <span color=#FF69B4>[StAC]</span>

+## An AntiCheat Plugin for Team Fortress 2

 ### Disclaimers
 False positives are always a possibility!
 Feel free to submit a bug report if you can reproduce a way to trigger false positives.